cr0stata/cr0stata.github.io/_pages/home.md

 I am Stefano Guidolotti, an aerospace research engineer with an applied math mask.
 This is a <code>miscellaneous</code> website of what I do in my life.

+!!
+Please note, the site is under maintenance.